willblair0708/guestos_landing/config/README.md

 # Configuration Folder Documentation

-Welcome to the `config` directory of the Aaru Sponsor Website.
+Welcome to the `config` directory of the GuestOS Sponsor Website.
 This directory is the backbone of our project, containing all the essential configuration files that streamline our development process, enforce coding standards, and facilitate a seamless setup for linting, formatting, and testing.

 ## Purpose and Importance